Jan 17 2013

 Pyrolysis is a process of chemically decomposing organic materials at elevated temperatures in the absence of oxygen.
-The process typically occurs at temperatures above 430°C (800°F) and under pressure.
-It simultaneously involves the change of physical phase and chemical composition, and is an irreversible process.
+The process typically occurs at temperatures above 430 °C (800 °F) and under pressure.
+It simultaneously involves the change of physical phase and chemical composition and is an irreversible process.
 The word pyrolysis is coined from the Greek words "pyro" which means fire and "lysis" which means separating.

 Pyrolysis is commonly used to convert organic materials into a solid residue containing ash and carbon, small quantities of liquid and gases.
-Extreme pyrolysis, on the other hand yields carbon as the residue and the process is called carbonization.
+Extreme pyrolysis, on the other hand, yields carbon as the residue and the process is called carbonization.
 Unlike other high-temperature processes like hydrolysis and combustion, pyrolysis does not involve reaction with water, oxygen or other reagents.
 However, as it is practically not possible to achieve an oxygen- free environment, a small amount of oxidation always occurs in any pyrolysis system.

-Types of Pyrolysis
+Types of Pyrolysis Reactions

 There are three types of pyrolytic reactions differentiated by the processing time and temperature of the biomass.

 Slow pyrolysis is characterized by lengthy solids and gas residence times, low temperatures and slow biomass heating rates.
-In this mode, the heating temperatures ranges from 0.1 to 2°C (32.18 to 35.6°F) per second and the prevailing temperatures are nearly 500°C (932°F).
+In this mode, the heating temperatures ranges from 0.1 to 2 °C (32.18 to 35.6 °F) per second and the prevailing temperatures are nearly 500°C (932°F).
 The residence time of gas may be over five seconds and that of biomass may range from minutes to days.

 During slow pyrolysis, tar and char are released as main products as the biomass is slowly devolatilized.
 Repolymerization/recombination reactions occur after the primary reactions take place.

 This process is primarily used to produce bio-oil and gas.
-During the process, biomass is rapidly heated to temperatures of 650 to 1000°C (1202 to 1832°F) depending on the desired amount of bio-oil or gas products.
+During the process, biomass is rapidly heated to temperatures of 650 to 1000 °C (1202 to 1832 °F) depending on the desired amount of bio-oil or gas products.
 Char is accumulated in large quantities and has to be removed frequently.

 Fast pyrolysis has been shown to benefit from the use of microwave heating.
 Biomass typically absorbs microwave radiation very well, making heating of the material highly efficient - just like microwave heating of food, it can reduce the time taken to initiate the pyrolysis reactions, and also greatly reduces the energy required for the process.
-Because microwave heating can initiate pyrolysis at much lower overall temperatures (sometimes as low as 200-300°C), it has been found that the bio-oil produced contains higher concentrations of more thermally labile, higher value chemicals, suggesting that microwave bio-oil could be used as a replacement to crude oil as a feedstock for some chemical processes.
+Because microwave heating can initiate pyrolysis at much lower overall temperatures (sometimes as low as 200-300 °C), it has been found that the bio-oil produced contains higher concentrations of more thermally labile, higher-value chemicals, suggesting that microwave bio-oil could be used as a replacement to crude oil as a feedstock for some chemical processes.

 Bubbling Fluidized Bed Pyrolyzers

 Fluidized beds are generally simple to construct and design when compared to other reactor types.
-Bubbling fluidized bed pyrolyzers have large heat storage capacity, better temperature control, excellent heat transfer characteristics and better gas-solids contact.
+Bubbling fluidized bed pyrolyzers have large heat storage capacity, better temperature control, excellent heat transfer characteristics, and better gas-solids contact.
 In this pyrolyzer, the residence time of vapors and solids are controlled by the fluidizing gas flow rate.
 During the pyrolysis reaction, char acts as a catalyst in cracking vapors.
-Char is finally collected by an entrainment processes.
+Char is finally collected by entrainment processes.

 Circulating Fluid Beds and Transported Bed